The classlist platform, Fotki, is easy to

 If you have a doll or vehicle, great!
 If you don't, that's okay too.

 Foals show in their own separate Foal Division; they do not enter the regular Halter Division.
 There is no age cut-off; if your model looks more like an adult than a foal, enter it in the regular division.

 The maximum photo size is 600 pixels wide, if your photos are smaller, that works fine too.
 Please label your photos with your initials first, followed by the model’s name, then color/breed/gender.
 Age is not necessary.
 You can enter like this:

 AJX: Duncan Donut, red dun QH gelding or

-AJX, Holy Moley – sooty palomino Saddlebred mare
+AJX, Holy Moley – palomino Saddlebred mare

 Your photos should be